XileonXL/melodyfetch/README.md

 ## Windows

 By default, if you don't have [FFmpeg](https://ffmpeg.org/download.html) installed, it will download the audio in mp4 format instead of mp3.
-This shouldn't be a problem for you, but if you need the specific mp3 format you should need to download the utility and add it in PATH environment variable.
+This shouldn't be a problem for you, but if you need the specific mp3 format you must download the utility and add it in PATH environment variable.

 You have three options here.